Turkish business group calls for an end to Erdogan's low-rates policy | Business

 "As a result of the instability we have been experiencing in recent times, it has become clear that goals under this economic programme that is being attempted will not be achieved," it said in a statement.
 It said "an environment of distrust and instability has been created" and the economic model risked causing "much bigger" problems in the future.

 "Even exports, expected to benefit the most from this, have been harmed under this environment," it said.
 Under pressure from Erdogan, the central bank has cut rates by 500 basis points since September.
-Erdogan has said the new model will boost exports, employment and investments.
+Erdogan has said the model will boost exports, employment and investments, while achieving high growth.
 Economists have called his experiment "reckless".

+Later on Saturday, Turkey's banking association said Finance Minister Nureddin Nebati had briefed the association, the BDDK banking watchdog, and state bank managers over the new economic model at talks aimed at discussing "healthy, consistent growth".
+Devlet Bahceli, an Erdogan ally and leader of the nationalist party MHP, dismissed the "problematic" statement by TUSIAD and said the new economic policy would succeed despite a "siege" on the economy.

 Bakery worker Zeki Erdogan said the planned increase in the minimum wage was insufficient.
 "It is really hard to make a living and pay the rent, gas, electricity, and water bills with 4,250 lira per month," he added.
 "The future is not bright."